I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdoqueryforinterface.md

 <p>A system bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>Your driver can call <b>WdfFdoQueryForInterface</b> to obtain access to a driver-defined interface that was created by a driver that is in the same driver stack that your driver is in.
-To access a driver-defined interface that was created by a driver that is in a different driver stack, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548640">WdfIoTargetQueryForInterface</a>.</p>

-<p>Framework-based drivers define interfaces by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545870">WdfDeviceAddQueryInterface</a>. </p>

-<p>For more information about <b>WdfFdoQueryForInterface</b>, see <a href="wdf.using_driver_defined_interfaces">Using Driver-Defined Interfaces</a>.</p>

-<p>The following code example is from the <a href="wdf.sample_kmdf_drivers">Toaster</a> sample function driver.
-This example obtains access to an interface that the toaster sample bus driver defines.</p>

-<p>Your driver can call <b>WdfFdoQueryForInterface</b> to obtain access to a driver-defined interface that was created by a driver that is in the same driver stack that your driver is in.
-To access a driver-defined interface that was created by a driver that is in a different driver stack, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548640">WdfIoTargetQueryForInterface</a>.</p>
+To access a driver-defined interface that was created by a driver that is in a different driver stack, your driver must call <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetqueryforinterface.md">WdfIoTargetQueryForInterface</a>.</p>

-<p>Framework-based drivers define interfaces by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545870">WdfDeviceAddQueryInterface</a>. </p>
+<p>Framework-based drivers define interfaces by calling <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>. </p>

 <p>For more information about <b>WdfFdoQueryForInterface</b>, see <a href="wdf.using_driver_defined_interfaces">Using Driver-Defined Interfaces</a>.</p>